-When danger looms over a village in Sonitpur district, it’s announced either by the loud trumpeting of elephants or by informants who have kept up all night to keep guard.
+When danger looms over a village in Sonitpur district, it’s announced either by the loud trumpeting of elephants or by watchers who have kept up all night to keep guard.

 Fully trained to tackle a situation like this, a few men, armed with nothing more than searchlights and firecrackers, mount kunkis and make their way towards the approaching sounds.
 Their weapons are simple because they want to avoid harming the elephants, even though the pachyderms sometimes represent danger to life, limb and livelihoods.

 These men – students, forests guards, villagers and local community members – form the Anti Depredation Squad (ADS) of the Upar Kachari Bokagaon village and have volunteered to guard the village against raiding wild elephants.
 By chasing the animals from human inhabited regions to forested areas, the ADS groups help protect not only the villagers’ lives and property but the giant animals they’re trying to keep away.
 As elephants are diverted before they reach human settlements, conflicts between humans and animals are reduced, preventing loss of human lives and property, and in turn reducing retaliatory elephant killings.

 Trained Anti-depradation squad members play a crucial role in carrying out elephant drives.
 Photos © Rommel Shunmugam/WWF

 The practice so far has been crucial in bringing relief to villages that are often paid visits by the large mammals.
 “Last year, an elephant raid had destroyed my crop.
 We were lucky no lives were lost during the raid.
 We believe that when a rescue team is locally and immediately available, crisis situations can be better managed; at times even completely prevented; before forest/police officials can arrive,” says Dibakar Basumatary, villager from Upar Kachari, Bokagaon.